TuringLang/NormalizingFlows.jl/README.md

 Reverse KL minimization is typically used for **Bayesian computation**, where one wants to approximate a posterior distribution $p$ that is only known up to a normalizing constant.
-In contrast, forward KL minimization is typically used for **generative modeling**, where one wants to approximate a complex distribution $p$ that is known up to a normalizing constant.
+In contrast, forward KL minimization is typically used for **generative modeling**, where one wants to learn the underlying distribution of some data.

 ## Current status and TODOs